llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 ### Const Types

-Integer and aggregates of integer types can be specified as `const`, meaning they can only be assigned compile-time constant values or values of other `const` types.
+FIRRTL hardware types can be specified as `const`, meaning they can only be assigned compile-time constant values or values of other `const` types.

 All members of a `const` aggregate type must be `const`.
 A non-`const` aggregate can contain members that are both `const` and non-`const`.